Institute of Applied and Theoretical Memetics

 Memetics in the current era is, on the whole, an extremely well-understood subject that is an accepted part of everyday life.
 Modosophonts in most of the civilised galaxy live out their lives knowing that many of their decisions, actions and thoughts will be influenced in some way by artificial means.
 Memegeneers of all toposophic levels, while commonly a source of suspicion and sometimes even fear, hold a huge amount of power over those within their influence.
 Even those not particularly trained in memetic conditioning can still access and use a large number of "off-the-shelf" memetic commodities and products, or take steps to reduce their own susceptibility to memetic conditioning.

 But the way that memetics shapes society on much larger scales is often much harder for modosophonts to comprehend.
-The extents of certain memetic propagation, the effectiveness of protections against cryptomemetics and the actual amount of influence the Archai have on an individual basis are subjects that are of huge interest and importance, but are generally little understood.
+The extent of certain kinds of memetic propagation, the effectiveness of protections against cryptomemetics and the actual amount of influence the Archai have on an individual basis are subjects that are of huge interest and importance, but are generally little understood.

 As well as these macro-subjects, each almost as hard to untangle and comprehend as the transapients themselves, there is constant movement and mutation within the memetic environment of the Terragen Sphere.
 Many groups are dedicated to identifying and investigating any new and potentially harmful memes that emerge from this maelstrom.